Panama Canal Kayaking đź›¶ Jungle Land Experience

 How could we resist?

-The easiest way to arrange this is with one of the companies that organizes daily trips out onto the canal.
-The Jungle Land Experience is one such company which offers 1-day tours that take you through the canal onto lake Gatun.
+The easiest way to arrange a kayaking expedition is with one of the companies that organizes daily trips out onto the canal.
+The Jungle Land Experience is one such company which offers 1-day tours that take you through the canal onto Lake Gatun.

-But the trip involves a lot more than just a boat ride.
+But the trip involves a lot more than just the boat ride.

-Picking us up from our Occidental Hotel in Panama City at 8am, our guide Lewis started the tour.
+Picking us up from our Occidental Hotel in Panama City at 8 am, our guide Lewis started our 1-day tour.
 We were driven by minibus out of the city and past the Miraflores locks to the Gamboa jetty.

 After waiting a while at the jetty, we joined Captain Carl and around 50 other guests.
 We were all loaded comfortably into 3 boats and set off down the canal.

-Captain Carl is a wealth of information and humerous anecdotes about the history of the canal, as well as the local fauna and flora.
+Captain Carl is a wealth of information and humorous anecdotes about the history of the canal, as well as the local fauna and flora.

 His dry humour is pretty much guaranteed to keep you entertained as he simultaneously navigates the boat from the Gamboa public dock through the canal and finally to a floating lodge hidden deep in the tropical forest.